Pros and Cons of Universal Health Care

 - It’s easier with universal health care to have everyone under one system.
-Doctors can concentrate on patients and not problems with insurance and other factors
+Doctors can concentrate on patients and not problems with insurance and other factors.

 - This type of health care system often results in long wait times for patients and not everyone may receive the type of care that they need.
 Since this type of system is run by the government there can be a lot of red tape and bureaucracy that can result in poor care especially if the country is already poor and doesn’t have a lot of revenues to spend on the care of its citizens.

-- Those with higher incomes may complain that their money is going to pay for the health care of other citizens when it should be going to pay for their own health care.
+- The universal health care will reduce the amount of money doctors can make thereby reducing the attraction in the practice.
+This could create shortage of doctors in the long-run.Those with higher incomes may complain that their money is going to pay for the health care of other citizens when it should be going to pay for their own health care.

 - People may abuse the system and seek care for conditions which don’t require a visit to the hospital and these people can tax the system and cause unnecessary burdens on the system.

 - Adopting universal health care in United States could lead to rationing of medical services as seen in countries like New Zealand, Australia, France, Canada, United Kingdom and Taiwan.
 These countries that practice universal health care ration health care services through methods such as budgeting, controlled distribution, service restriction and price setting.